Beautiful Liar: Live performances

-Beyoncé has not performed "Beautiful Liar" with Shakira and the latter not performed the song live.
+Beyoncé has not performed "Beautiful Liar" with Shakira and the latter has not performed the song live.
 Beyoncé's first and only televised performance of the song was during The Early Show on CBS on April 2, 2007, which was broadcast four days later.
 "Beautiful Liar" was later included on Beyoncé's set list during her 2007 tour The Beyoncé Experience.
 On The Beyoncé Experience, Beyoncé was dressed in a green belly dancing outfit and stood in darkness with dry ice billowing behind her.
 A microphone was then lowered from the ceiling and as she began singing the first verse, colored illumination was projected onto the backdrop.
 Beyoncé then performed several hip dance routines.
 Towards the end of the performance, pairs of female dancers, clothed in purple dresses, performed mirrored choreography.
 Beyoncé was accompanied by two drummers, two keyboardists, a percussionist, a horn section, three backup vocalists called The Mamas and a lead guitarist, Bibi McGill.
 Throughout the performance Shakira appeared on the video screen on stage.
+The song was performed 16 years later at the opening of the Atlantis Royal in Dubai.

 While reviewing Beyoncé's performance at the Madison Square Garden in Manhattan, on August 5, 2007, Jon Pareles of The New York Times wrote, "Beyoncé needs no distractions from her singing, which can be airy or brassy, tearful or vicious, rapid-fire with staccato syllables or sustained in curlicued melismas.
 But she was in constant motion, strutting in costumes."
 Shaheem Reid of MTV News compared the performance with Michael Buffer further adding that "Beyoncé acknowledged Shakira by shaking her hips rapidly".
 While reviewing Beyoncé's performance of the song in Saskatoon on September 14, 2007, a writer of The StarPhoenix noted that it was one of the musical surprises during the evening.
 Jim Harrington from the San Jose Mercury News noted that Beyoncé's all-female band provided "plenty of punch" to the live performance of the song in Fresno on August 28, 2007, further noting that the singer looked like a "sex kitten purring through" the song.
 In Los Angeles, on September 2, Beyoncé performed "Beautiful Liar", dressed in a green belly-dancing outfit, with several female backup dancers, and live instrumentation.
 "Beautiful Liar" was included on Beyoncé's live album The Beyoncé Experience Live (2007).